 Our principal executive offices are located at Unit B, 16/F, Centre 600, 82 King Lam St, Cheung Sha Wan, Kowloon, Hong Kong.
 The address of our United States operating subsidiary, Silicon Motion, Inc., is 690 N. McCarthy Blvd.
 Suite 200, Milpitas, CA 95035.
 The address of our Taiwan operating subsidiary, Silicon Motion, Inc., is 8/F, #36 Taiyuan St., Jhubei, Hsinchu 30265, Taiwan.
 Our ADSs, each representing four of our ordinary shares, have been listed and traded on Nasdaq since June 2005.

-Subsidiaries of the Company
+Significant Subsidiaries of the Company

-Below is a list of subsidiaries of the Company.
+Below is a list of significant subsidiaries of the Company.
 All subsidiaries are wholly owned.

-Name of Entity Jurisdiction of Incorporation
+Name of Entity

-Bigtera (Beijing) China

-Shannon Systems China

-Silicon Motion, Inc. California

-Silicon Motion, Inc. Taiwan

-Silicon Motion, Inc. (Shanghai) China

-Silicon Motion, Inc. (Shenzhen) China
+Silicon Motion, Inc.

-Silicon Motion (MCO) Ltd. Macau
+Silicon Motion (MCO) Ltd\.

-Silicon Motion Technology (HK) Ltd. Hong Kong
+Silicon Motion Technology (HK) Ltd.

-FCI Inc. Korea